zapazite/slafer/README.md

 https://www.nial-array-language.org/ndocs/

 Marshall Lochbaume repositories with his creation like BQN and the Ilanguage.
-Many usefull informations and reflexion about array programming.
+Many usefull informations and reflections about array programming.

 https://mlochbaum.github.io/